DegreeMaster of Science in Nurse Anesthesia (M.S.N.A.)

 - CCRN and/or other specialty certification (i.e., CEN) highly recommended

-- Please refer to the online application for the specific writing prompt and additional information.
+- Please refer to the online application for a specific writing prompt and additional information.

-- Qualified applicants will be contacted and invited to interview during the fall semester, prior to the summer start of the Nurse Anesthesia program.
+- Qualified applicants will be contacted and invited to interview during the fall semester, prior to the summer start of the Masters in Nurse Anesthesia program.

 - Alternate interviewing modalities (including virtual interviews) may be instituted as necessary to address ongoing public health concerns with COVID-19.
 The Office of Graduate Admissions will be in touch with any updates, as needed.

 International applicants and those with foreign degrees and coursework are required to satisfy the following additional requirements:

 - Official credential evaluation by World Education Service (WES), confirming degree and grade equivalency to that of a U.S. bachelor’s degree.
 Please refer to the International Admissions section of the UNE website for more information on the type of credential evaluation required for admission review.

 - Applicants whose first language is not English must demonstrate written and spoken fluency through the successful completion of a UNE approved English language proficiency test.

 - Applicants should refer to the English Language Proficiency page on the UNE website for specific information and minimum score requirements.

 - All supporting documents must be submitted directly to the UNE Office of Graduate Admission.